ddev/ddev/docs/users/performance.md

 The most likely thing you'll want to do is to exclude a path from mutagen syncing, which you can do in the `paths:` section of the `ignore:` stanza in the mutagen.yml.

 It is possible to exclude mutagen syncing from a path and bind-mount something from the host or a different volume on that path with a `docker-compose.*.yaml` file.

+### Troubleshooting Mutagen Sync Issues

+* DDEV's mutagen may not be compatible with an existing mutagen on your system.
+Please make sure that any mutagen installs you have are not running, or stop them.
+You may want to `brew uninstall mutagen-io/mutagen/mutagen mutagen-io/mutagen/mutagen-beta` to get rid of brew-installed versions.
+* DDEV's mutagen is installed in ~/.ddev/bin/mutagen.
+You can use all the features of mutagen by running that, including `~/.ddev/bin/mutagen sync list` and `~/.ddev/bin/mutagen daemon stop`.
+  You can run the script [diagnose_mutagen.sh](https://raw.githubusercontent.com/drud/ddev/master/scripts/diagnose_mutagen.sh) to gather some information about the setup of mutagen.
+Please report its output when creating an issue or otherwise seeking support.
+* If you're having trouble, we really want to hear from you to learn and try to sort it out.
+See the [Support channels](https://ddev.readthedocs.io/en/latest/#support-and-user-contributed-documentation).